 Enclose copy of any applicable site documentation that describes and details the operation of the protection and control schemes.

 Enclose copies of applicable schematic drawings for all protection and control circuits, relay current circuits, relay potential circuits, and alarm/monitoring circuits (if applicable).

-Please enclose any other information pertinent to this Facility.
+When mailing application fee checks, please enclose a copy of this signed interconnection application form with the payment.Please enclose any other information pertinent to this Facility.

 ATTACHMENT 2